joao-conde/playground/README.md

 # Playground

 Personal playground for "throw-away code".
-Learn by doing.
+Learning by doing.